Money Market Accounts vs. Savings Accounts

 As you can see, savings accounts and money market accounts share many similarities.
 Both types of accounts earn dividends or interest and are insured by the National Credit Union Administration for up to $250,000.
 The real difference depends on how much APY you’d like and how much you intend to keep in your account.

 Money market accounts usually offer higher interest rates than regular savings accounts.
 If you’re able to keep a larger amount of money in the account, you’ll be able to earn more in interest.
-Opening a money market is most beneficial if you’re planning on keeping money in the account for a longer period of time.
+Since money market accounts don’t include debit cards or checks, they’re best for funds you want to grow—not spend from regularly.

 Because of their differences, money market accounts and savings accounts may be most beneficial at different stages of your financial life.
 Being aware of these differences can help you find the best saving option to help the growth of your finances.